James-HoneyBadger/reversi-deluxe/docs/USER_GUIDE.md

-# HB_Reversi - User Guide
+# Iago Deluxe - User Guide

 **Version:** 2.0.0
 **Last Updated:** November 19, 2025

-Welcome to HB_Reversi!
+Welcome to Iago Deluxe!
 This comprehensive guide will help you get the most out of your Reversi/Othello gaming experience.

 ## 📋 Table of Contents